Fatigue and Menopause

 During menopause, a woman’s body undergoes many changes.
 Her periods stop, she becomes infertile, and her ovaries stop producing estrogen, progesterone, and testosterone.
 The dramatic decrease of these hormone levels result in numerous dreadful menopause symptoms.

 Menopause is the primary cause of fatigue.
 The hormones in the female body control many different processes, and their balance is necessary for well-being.
 These hormones also control energy at a cellular level; therefore, the loss of estrogen and progesterone during menopause results in decreased energy levels.

 Although fatigue is mostly caused by hormonal changes during menopause, other menopause symptoms may also lead to fatigue.
 For example, depression or insomnia (difficulty sleeping) can also result in fatigue.

 Menopausal women undergoing menopause may notice a significant decline in energy levels that could last all day or for short periods of time throughout the day.
 You may be experiencing fatigue if you suffer common symptoms such as decreased wakefulness, decreased attention spans, and increased drowsiness/tiredness.

 Solution to Fatigue in Menopausal Women: Natural Bioidentical

 The most effective approach for treating fatigue in menopausal women is to restore hormone balance.
 A variety of natural and alternative supplements, when used in conjunction with natural bioidentical hormone replacement therapy and healthy diet and exericse, have been proven to eliminate all menopausal symptoms, including fatigue.

-Take a visit at your hormone doctors in California today!
+Take a visit at your hormone doctors in Florida today!